senlinms/evercam-ios/README.md

 The entire Evercam codebase is open source, see details: http://www.evercam.io/open-source

 If you have experience developing with iOS and IP cameras, we look forward to your pull requests!

+We've put up several [milestones](https://github.com/evercam/evercam-play-ios/milestones) and [here](https://docs.google.com/spreadsheets/d/1mZ521gVZUf0a42cyvkqiyfGHiNn2BqZJR__Fj7aRyyQ/edit#gid=0) is a roadmap compared with our Android app.

 For any bugs and discussions, please use [Github Issues](https://github.com/evercam/evercam-play-android/issues).